"Love

 Do we love and help our families?
 The poor?
 Widows?
 Orphans?

 Immigrants?
 Government officials?
 Sick?
+Handicapped?
+Brokenhearted?
 Elderly?
-Members of other churches?
-Prisoners?
-Our
+Members of

-learned that the only solution is love.
-It is not love in the abstract that counts.
-Men
+and we have learned that the only solution is love.
+It is not love in the abstract that

-have loved a cause ... but not ... the brothers right next to us."
-(Doris Day, quoted
+counts.
+Men have loved a cause ... but not ... the brothers right next to us."
+(Doris

 Should we love the poor in India?
 The homeless in Haiti?
-The man down the street
+The man whos lost his

-Jesus told us that to love him we must love, and help, all of these.
+Jesus told us that to love God we must love, and help, all of these.

 If we dont love both God and our neighbors, do we really